polytope-labs/ismp/dispatcher.md

 ### Events

-Events should be emitted for state machine updates, outgoing requests and responses.This allows offchain components to be notified when new messages need to be relayed.
+Events should be emitted for state machine updates and when requests are responses are dispatched.This allows offchain components to be notified when new messages need to be relayed.
 The structure of ISMP events is described below: